AlexeyGorovoy/zeithalt/refs/war_items.md

 WAR ancient artifacts that have been dug out of the mines.

-There are three categories: Weapons, Armors and Relics, hence the name.
+There are three categories: Weapons, Armor and Relics, hence the name.

 Each of these categories have different kinds of bonuses and help factions immensely in battles when they are used.

 They also divide into Common and Epic variants.
 Epic items do what Common items do but better and stronger.

 <!---
-keywords: battle, common, epic
+keywords: battle, common, epic, weapons, armor, relics
-aliases: Weapons, Armors, Relics
+aliases: Weapons, Armor, Relics
 -->